hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment_v3.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the App Service Environment exists.
 Defaults to the Resource Group of the Subnet (specified by `subnet_id`).

 * `subnet_id` - (Required) The ID of the Subnet which the App Service Environment should be connected to.
+Changing this forces a new resource to be created.

 ~> **NOTE** a /24 or larger CIDR is required.
 Once associated with an ASE, this size cannot be changed.